YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TPNOSTATSHARE, VIEW "[NO]STATSHARE" is not allowed inside a TP transaction

-Run Time Error: Because statistics sharing is a non-ACID (due to not being Isolated) action GT.M does that permit changing it within a TP transaction.
+Run Time Error: Because statistics sharing is a non-ACID (due to not being Isolated) action YottaDB does that permit changing it within a TP transaction.

 Action: Move any switching of statistics outside of any TP transaction.